Office DG15 UNSW Art & Design Oxford St & Greens Rd Paddington, Sydney NSW 2021 Australia

-Livia Rezende is a Lecturer at the University of New South Wales in Sydney, where she supervises, researches and teaches in history and theory of design.
+Livia Rezende is a Lecturer at the University of New South Wales in Sydney, where she supervises, researches and teaches in design history and theory.

 After receiving her PhD from the Victoria & Albert Museum / Royal College of Art History of Design programme (London, UK), Dr Rezende was awarded a Junior Postdoctoral Fellowship from the Brazilian National Council for Scientific and Technological Development (CNPq) in 2012 to undertake research on the 1922 Independence Centennial International Exhibition in Rio de Janeiro.
 This followed her doctoral thesis ‘The raw and the manufactured: Brazilian modernity and national identity as projected in International Exhibitions (1862–1922)’, where she discussed national representation through designed artefacts, the management of raw materials and conceptualisations of nature in International Exhibitions and World’s Fairs.